mr-Micro-Controller/esp32-health-monitoring-gloves/README.md

-# IoT-Based Health Monitoring & Gesture-Controlled Relay System
+# IoT-Based Health Monitoring & Gesture-Controlled Automation System

 ## 📦 Hardware Requirements
 - **ESP32 (2 units)** → One as Transmitter (TX), one as Receiver (RX)